-NIST’s new Privacy Framework offers much-needed guidance to help companies align their data privacy and cyber-security risk management practices.
+NIST’s new draft Privacy Framework offers much-needed guidance to help companies align their data privacy and cyber-security risk management practices.

 A former Biomet Argentina employee—in a bit of FCPA hot water—landed on his company’s restricted persons list, sued for defamation, and lost.